nihao-wiki/nihao/docs/en/guide/safety.md

-# Traveling Safely in China: Debunking Online Myths
+# Debunking Myths: China is Safe for Travel

 ## Health and Safety